ParisNeo/pipmaster/README.md

 ## Core Philosophy

-*   **Declarative & Efficient:** Use the `ensure_packages` method to define the desired state of your environment. `pipmaster` handles the rest, performing a single, efficient installation for all missing or outdated packages.
+*   **Declarative & Efficient:** Use `ensure_packages` or `ensure_requirements` to define the desired state of your environment. `pipmaster` handles the rest, performing a single, efficient installation for all missing or outdated packages.
 *   **Programmatic Control:** Stop shelling out to `pip` with `os.system`.
 Manage your dependencies gracefully within your application logic, setup scripts, or automation tasks.
 *   **Multi-Backend Ready:** Seamlessly use the standard `pip` or switch to the high-performance `uv` backend. `conda` support is planned for the future.
 *   **Environment-Aware:** Target any Python virtual environment on your system simply by providing its path, making it perfect for managing complex projects or build servers.